 Graduation rate is the percentage of a school's first-time, first-year undergraduate students who complete their program within 150% of the published time for the program.
 For example, for a four-year degree program, entering students who complete within six years are counted as graduates.

 Retention rate is the percentage of a school's first-time, first-year undergraduate students who continue at that school the next year.
 For example, a student who studies full-time in the fall semester and keeps on studying in the program in the next fall semester is counted in this rate.

 Transfer rate is the percentage of a school's first-time, first-year undergraduate students who transfer to another college within 150% of the published time for the program.
 For example, a student who is in a four-year degree program is counted as a transfer if the student goes to another college within six years.

 The Department of Education's Glossary is a helpful resource to learn and understand federal aid terminology.

 The general turn-around-time for processing financial aid documents submitted to Columbia College is normally 10 business days.
 This time will likely increase during peak times, such as the beginning of a new school year, or decrease during periods of lower volume.
 Students are encouraged to submit documentation as early as possible.
 Additional supporting documentation may be required after the initial review.

 The cost of attendance for a student is an estimate of that student's educational expenses for the period of enrollment.
 See our cost of attendance

-Origination fees are a percentage fee associated with federal loans that are between 1-4%.
-Subsidized and Unsubsidized Federal Direct Loans have a 1.0% origination.
-The Federal Direct PLUS Loan has a 4% origination.
+Origination fees are a percentage fee deducted proportionately from each loan disbursement a student receives.
+Subsidized and Unsubsidized Federal Direct Loans have a 1.072% origination fee.
+The Federal Direct PLUS Loan has a 4.288% origination fee.

 Effective July 1, 2010 the Higher Education Opportunity Act (HEOA) implemented a change that affects military students.
 Specifically, the HEOA, section 471 HEA Section 472(3) states: